 Registered Student Organizations: Students are encouraged to form and join registered student organizations to enrich their social experience on campus and to engage in academic, service, or other worthwhile experiences.
-To learn how to form a registered student organization, contact the Student Life and Orientation Coordinator on the second floor of the Student Center.
+To learn how to form a registered student organization, contact the

+Student Life and Orientation Coordinator on the second floor of the Student Center.
 The Student Life and Orientation Coordinator also maintains a list of all registered student organizations for students who are interested in joining one.
 Although new student organizations can form at any time, the College had registered the following when this catalog was developed:

 - AC S.P.E.A.K.S.
 (Students Preparing and Executing Acts of Kindness) Contact: Sabrina Collins, scollins@angelina.edu - Angelina College Child & Family Development Association (support children and their families in the community, provide funding to Child and Family Development students) Contact: Vickie Milstead, vmilstead@angelina.edu - Angelina College Nursing Student Association (Nursing students and those students interested in pursuing a nursing) Contact: Amber Murphy, amurphy@angelina.edu or Vergie Hines, vhines@angelina.edu - Identity (The purpose of this organization is to provide opportunity for students, former students, and community members to fellowship with Christian believers and/or learn more about the Christian faith outside of a formal church setting.)
 Contact: Sabrina Collins, scollins@angelina.edu - International Club (The purpose of the club shall be to provide a forum for the interaction of American and international students, to promote cultural enhancement of all students through social, cultural and educational events and activities and to assist new students in adapting to college life on campus and beyond.)
-Contact: Jordan LaCaille at ¡lacaille@angelina.edu - Phi Theta Kappa (International honor society for the two-year college emphasizing scholarship, leadership, fellowship, and service) Contact: Jordan LaCaille at jlacaille@angelina.edu - Respiratory Care Program (Provide funds for respiratory students to ease the financial burden of out-of-town clinical experience with affiliated hospitals) Contact: Jessica Hudnall, jhudnall@angelina.edu
+Contact the Office of Student Affairs at studentlife@angelina.edu. - Respiratory Care Program (Provide funds for respiratory students to ease the financial burden of out-of-town clinical experience with affiliated hospitals) Contact: Jessica Hudnall, jhudnall@angelina.edu